 Clicking on the topic label “Infromation quality” reveals the definition of according to Wikipedia.
 We then show you other synonyms that Inlinks believes is semantically close in this context.
 If a topic seems to be of interest to you and you want to add it to your copy, the “+Add” button literally pastes the Wikipedia definition into the Content Ideas on the editor, for you to fill in the details later.
 If you think our AI made a mistake, press “Report an Error” to let us know that we need to look again at this area of the Knowledge Graph.
 You might find next week we do better!

 The Competitors’ related topics is a new insight for 2021.
-You can click on these to get more insights into what the competitors are saying about these topics.
+You can click on these to get more insights into what they are saying about these topics.

 7: See Each Topic’s Importance and Presence

 However you filter the results, the green counts represent topics you have mentioned, and the blue circles represent gaps in your content.
 The number on the bar also gives you an idea of how often you use the content.
 When you see a green dash, chances are you have used a synonym.
 It is also possible that you have a number in yellow.
 This means you have indeed used the topic, but when compared to the competition, it is either overused or occasionally underused.

 In general, the more important topics appear at the top of the list, but since Inlinks is displaying results against various factors, this is not always the case.